JieyuWu/ToyotaMod/Panda-Flashing.md

 `pkill -f boardd; cd /data/openpilot/panda/board; make; reboot`

+Note: For comma two the device must be powered by 12v.

 Doing this a few times may unstick a panda that isn't flashing properly.

 ### Alternative command